derhuerst/generate-gtfs-flex/readme.md

 The scripts in this repo are written to be used with any GTFS feed.
 But there's also a file [`herrenberg-flex-rules.js`](herrenberg-flex-rules.js), which specifies the on-demand lines in [Herrenberg, Germany](https://en.wikipedia.org/wiki/Herrenberg) (part of [VVS](https://www.vvs.de)).

 The following steps will demonstrate how to use the scripts with `herrenberg-flex-rules.js`, in order to patch the [VVS GTFS feed](https://www.openvvs.de/dataset/e66f03e4-79f2-41d0-90f1-166ca609e491) with GTFS-Flex data.
-They assume that you have installed [Node.js](https://nodejs.org/) (which includes [`npm`](https://docs.npmjs.com/cli/v7)).
+You must have [Node.js](https://nodejs.org/) installed (which includes the [`npm` CLI](https://docs.npmjs.com/cli/v7)).

 ```bash
 # set up dev environment